New bike lane & markings on Capitol Boulevard

-Here the new bike lane merges from a bike-only lane to a lane shared with right turning motorists.
+Here the bike lane merges from a bike-only lane to a lane shared with right turning motorists.

 When you see the green dashes, whether you are a motorist or bicyclist, remember to look carefully before proceeding and share the lane!